-Understanding and Supporting Pupils Suffering Adverse Childhood Trauma support the child's learning needs.
+Understanding and Supporting Pupils Suffering Adverse Childhood Trauma

+This new online course seeks to enable teachers to understand adverse childhood trauma/experiences, how they may manifest in a learning environment and how best they can be accommodated to support the child's learning needs.
 The course also explores how to manage/support one's own reaction to and interaction with behaviour associated with children who have experienced adverse childhood trauma.
 Case studies of children suffering trauma as a result of parental alcohol abuse and of children suffering from homelessness will be explored as part of the course.